Open Hardware Solutions in Quantum Technology: Open quantum hardware today

 \section{Open quantum hardware today}

 Open quantum hardware encompasses open-source software that is used for designing, analyzing, building, controlling, and programming quantum chips, foundries which build quantum chips, and cloud-accessible labs and testbeds that provide alternative, non-commercially-driven access to them.
 In this section, we review the state of open quantum hardware along each of these categories.
 It should be noted that within each of these categories, there can exist multiple stacks -- configurations of components which are all inter-operable with one another, but not necessarily with components used in a different stack.
 Ensuring inter-operability of components across stacks would help ensure a more robust and sophisticated ecosystem.
-In Table~\ref{table:1} we summarize the different categories, providing examples of existing open hardware projects.
-The particular choices of components is again meant to be representative.
+In Table~\ref{table:1} we summarize the different categories, providing examples of existing open hardware projects and facilities.
+We group them by functionalities: different open-source and open-hardware projects are present in processor design, simulation and diagnostics, control and data acquisition.
+We also group facilities and organizations: remotely accesible labs, testbeds, and foundries.

+In Table~\ref{table:1b}, we highlight how different projects and facilities (emphasized in italics in the table) are distributed on the main quantum technology architectures: atoms, ions, photonics, spins and SC qubits.
+It is visible that some architectures are populated with more projects, such as SC qubits and atoms.
+On the contrary, just a few tools exist for ions, with notable exceptions provided by ARTIQ and the Open Quantum Design foundation.
+Tools that have a strong cross-platform adoption are shown in the last row of Table~\ref{table:1b}.
+In the following sections we explore in greater depth how different tools have been developed for different functionalities and are used in various architectures.